 (This is the key word that the simplistic discussion of the sacramental prayers often misses.)

-We witness that they are WILLING.
+We witness that we are WILLING.

 I’m going to pause here for a minute to point out a structural element.